m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_2.md

 ## Words

 Before we talk about processing words, we need to decide what counts as a word.
-Let’s start by looking at one particular corpus (plural corpora), a computer-readable corpora collection of text or speech.
+Let’s start by looking at one particular corpus (plural corpora), a computer-readable collection of text or speech.
 How many words are in the following Brown Corpus sentence?

 ```
-He stepped out into the hall, was delighted to encounter a water brother
+He stepped out into the hall, was delighted to encounter a water brother.
 ```
 > This sentence has 13 words if we don’t count punctuation marks as words, 15 if we count punctuation.